norman/friendly_id/Guide.md

 FriendlyId uses a separate table to store slugs for models which require some processing of the friendly_id text.
-The most common example is a blog post's title, which may have spaces, uppercase characters, or other attributes you wish to modify to make them more suitable for use in URL's.
+The most common example is a blog post's title, which may have spaces, uppercase characters, or other attributes you wish to modify to make them more suitable for use in URLs.

     class Post < ActiveRecord::Base
       has_friendly_id :title, :use_slug => true